LunarG/VulkanSamples/README.md

 Run the following commands ./update_external_sources.sh -s -g

-Step 3: Build Android Studio project file cmake -DANDROID=ON -DANDROID_ABI=[armeabi-v7a|arm64-v8a|x86|x86_64|all(default)]
+Step 3: (Optional) Build Android Studio project file.
+This step is optional as the repository includes a pregenerated project files that includes All ABIs. cmake -DANDROID=ON -DANDROID_ABI=[armeabi-v7a|arm64-v8a|x86|x86_64|all(default)]

 Step 4: Import the samples in Android Studio by choosing “Import project (Eclipse, ADT, Gradle)” and choose: